youarehou/youarehou.github.io/_posts/2023-06-01-county-clerk.md

 ### Record-keeper

 For people who don't live and breathe county government, there is some confusing language around this (and many) positions depending on the county's population and structure.
-After speaking with Rosie Segura, deputy communications clerk for Harris County Clerk, here is a plainspoken breakdown of the office's responsibilities as chief record-keeper:
+After speaking with Rosio Segura, deputy communications clerk for Harris County Clerk, here is a plainspoken breakdown of the office's responsibilities as chief record-keeper:
 * **Main responsibilities**: Marriage licenses, affidavits, depositions, deeds, guardianship records, and birth and death certificates all go through county clerk's office
 * County clerks oversee elections (in counties where the commissioners court has not created an elections administrator office)
 * County clerks also oversee clerks in probate and civil courts (but not criminal courts in counties with a district clerk)